danielang2020/danielang2020.github.io/practices/sentence.md

 - Go and get your mom / Come and see my car.

 - For what it's worth, I think he may be right.

+- I'm a maybe. => I might be there but it's not for sure.

+- I may be bad at this game but at least I'm having fun.

+- What would you say to your younger self?

+- I was in awe of your style of presentation there.
+You did a great job.

+- Do you want me to come to your house? (if someone is at their house)
+- Do you want me to go to your house? (if someone isn't at their house)